sagintai/selenium-attendance-filler/README.md

 Automates bulk attendance filling for after‑school / training centers on **darabala.kz**.
 The bot logs in once, opens each child record, and sets the required days with a single command.
 Built for reliability (stable clicks, waits, retries) and safe configuration via **.env**.

 > **Who is this for?** Owners/managers of education centers who waste hours clicking the same dropdowns.
-This script turns a monthly chore into a 1–2 minute run.
+This script turns a daily chore into a 2 minute run.

 ---